Meet the team

 David Ramsden joined the Cystic Fibrosis Trust in 2016.
 He worked at Ernst & Young before joining the charity sector, where he has been for almost 20 years.

 After working at the British Red Cross, he has spent the last 10 years as Chief Executive of Children in Need, during which time he oversaw record levels of income and impact for children and young people across the UK.

-Dr Janet Allen, Director of Strategic Innovation
+Dr Lucy Allen, Director of Research

-Dr Keith Brownlee, Director of Policy, Programmes & Support
+Dr Keith Brownlee, Director of Medical Affairs

 Keith’s previous experience includes the role of Consultant Paediatrician for children with respiratory conditions at Leeds Teaching Hospital.
 He currently works with Leeds Medical School, Leeds West CCG and is Chair of Leeds West CCG Asthma Group.